maithili-k/lsg-pbs/source/hello-world.rst

   qsub -q stud_queue wrapper.sh

+This command returns a jobID (e.g., here it is 6401) that can be used to monitor the progress of the job, as shown below:

  .. code-block:: console

   6401.gb-ce-kun.els.sara.nl

-This command returns a jobID (e.g., here it is 6401) that can be used to monitor the progress of the job.

 9. Monitor the progress of your job
  .. code-block:: console